TrumanGIT/True-North/README.md

 # True-North
 [📈 Performance]

-On a desktop system with an NVIDIA RTX 4060 (8 GB) and an Intel i7-13700KF, True North maintains a stable 60 FPS across all areas.
+On a desktop system with an NVIDIA RTX 4060 (8 GB) and an Intel i7-13700KF, True North's Default profile maintains a stable 60 FPS across all areas.

 On a laptop equipped with an RTX 4050, performance drops can occur in demanding locations such as outside Whiterun.
 However, when the included Performance profile is selected in Mod Orgnaizer 2, the same laptop maintains a consistent 60 FPS throughout the game.